ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 Conducting energy consumption experiments can provide valuable insights and benefits.
 Here are a few reasons that lead me to conduct such an experiment:
 - **Curiosity, Innovation and Research**: These energy consumption experiments were a fascinating field of exploration to me.
 By conducting them, I hoped to discover techniques, approaches that help me to further minimize energy consumption on real applications.
-- **Energy Efficiency**: By measuring energy consumption, we can identify opportunities to optimize the energy usage.
+- **Energy Efficiency**: By measuring energy consumption, we can identify opportunities to optimize energy usage.
+Such experiments can help us understand how different software configurations, algorithms, or hardware choices affect power usage.
 This knowledge can lead to more energy-efficient designs, reduced electricity costs, and a smaller environmental impact.
-- **Performance Optimization**: Energy consumption experiments can help us understand how different software configurations, algorithms, or hardware choices affect power usage.
-By optimizing energy consumption, we may also improve overall system performance, as power-efficient designs often lead to better thermal management and reduced bottlenecks.
 - **Sustainable Computing**: Energy consumption experiments align with the growing emphasis on sustainability in technology.
 By investigating and mitigating power inefficiencies, we actively contribute to reducing energy waste and minimizing the carbon footprint associated with computing.

 ## Objectives